-In general, child restraints are designed to be installed with the lap portion of a lap/shoulder seat belt.
-In addition, this vehicle is equipped with a universal child restraint lower anchor system, referred to as the LATCH (Lower Anchors and Tethers for CHildren) system.
+In general, child restraints are designed to be installed with the lap portion of a lap/shoulder belt.
+In addition, Crew Cab models are equipped with a universal child restraint lower anchor system, referred to as the LATCH (Lower Anchors and Tethers for CHildren) system.
 Some child restraints include two rigid or webbing-mounted attachments that can be connected to these lower anchors.
 For details, see the "LATCH (Lower Anchors and Tethers for CHildren) system" later in this section.